Salt & Wind Travel

 Healthy Swaps With California Prunes

 Let’s talk about this prune puree for a second.
-Often when looking for a healthy brownie recipe, people wonder “Can you substitute sugar in brownies?”
+Often, when looking for a healthy brownie recipe, people wonder, “Can you substitute sugar in brownies?”
 “Can you make brownies without oil?” or “How would you make a healthy brownie recipe without eggs?”
-The answer to all of those is this prune puree!
-It can be used in place of sugar, oil, or eggs in a baking recipe.
-However, it cannot be used in place of all those ingredients at once.

 For this healthy brownie recipe, we found the best place to use the prune puree was to cut the sugar in half.
-We then used espresso coffee in place of the water in the California Prune board puree recipe to give these brownies even more flavor.
+We then used espresso coffee in place of the water in the California Prune board puree recipe to give these brownies even more flavor.ย

 About This Healthy Brownie Recipe